cse110-fa21-group35/cse110-fa21-group35/.github/ISSUE_TEMPLATE/feature_request.md

 Insert the estimate for this ticket, Ex.
 3pts

 **Affected area of code**
-Where in the repository this relates to, ie: html elements
+Where in the repository this relates to, ie: HTML elements

 **Reporter**
 Your name (person who created issue)